-For non-exempt employees, it is the employee's responsibility to cease working and clock out after working eight (8) hours in one day, unless overtime authorization from a supervisor has been obtained.
+For non-exempt employees who regularly work a 40-hour week, it is the employee's responsibility to cease working after working eight (8) hours in one day, unless overtime authorization from a supervisor has been obtained.
 Failure to follow the overtime policy will be considered insubordination and grounds for disciplinary action up to and including termination.
 Even though the employee may be subject to discipline for working without authorization, the time spent is compensable working time.